Skip to Content

 QPRT

-A QPRT is an irrevocable trust that reduces your taxable estate by transferring a residence into a trust for a period of time (known as term interest), usually 7–12 years.
+A QPRT is an irrevocable trust that reduces your taxable estate by transferring a residence into a trust for a period of time (known as term interest).
 Upon expiration of the term interest, the residence is transferred to remainder beneficiaries — oftentimes your children or trusts for the benefit of your children.

 A QPRT can be an effective estate tax minimization tool because it allows you to continue enjoying the benefit of using your home while removing it from your estate.
 It’s important to note that a limit of two residences may be transferred to a QPRT — a primary residence and a secondary residence.

 Upon the expiration of the term interest, you can continue to live in the residence by paying rent at fair market value to the remainder beneficiaries.
 This provides an additional way to transfer wealth since it’s not considered a gift.
-Additionally, the QPRT is generally structured so the tax liabilities flow back to you as the grantor, so you’re essentially paying rent to yourself and the rental payments are therefore income tax-free and may be used to pay for any liabilities, such as property taxes, for the home.
+Additionally, the QPRT is generally structured so that the tax liabilities flow back to you as the grantor, essentially you’re paying rent to yourself and the rental payments are therefore income tax-free.

 The initial transfer to the QPRT is a taxable gift of the value of the remainder interest that’s calculated using the 7520 rate.
 The higher the interest rate, the higher the value of your right to use the residence as your own during the term interest, and the lower the value of the gift of the future remainder interest.
 Therefore, as interest rates increase, the taxable gift decreases, which makes a QPRT an effective wealth transfer strategy with higher interest rates.